External Agency and Entity Complaint Reporting Policy

 “Agency and/or entity complaint” for purposes of this policy means any communication received (e.g., via phone, email, U.S. mail, etc.) by a College employee from any non-College entity and/or agency, including but not limited to federal, state or local entities, regulators, accreditors, government entities, administrative bodies, and any other third party having oversight, jurisdiction, or licensing or approval authority over any of the College’s operations, and who are informing the College of a complaint or concern made about the College.
 College employees who are unsure whether or not a communication meets this definition should err on the side of over-inclusion and report the communication.
 Examples of reportable complaints include but are not limited to complaints from the U.S. Equal Employment Opportunity Commission (EEOC) or State equivalent, the U.S. Department of Education, the Higher Learning Commission, State Education Agencies, etc.

-The Office of the General Counsel, or designee, shall be responsible for coordinating the College’s formal response efforts to all external agency and/or entity complaints and tracking these complaints.
+Human Resources, or designee, shall be responsible for coordinating the College’s formal response efforts to all external agency and/or entity complaints and tracking these complaints.
 All members of the College community are expected to participate, cooperate, and engage in the response process as directed.
 College employees should not unilaterally engage with the external agency and/or entity about the complaint unless directed to do so.